XpiritCommunityEvents/HOLAgentFramework/exercises/module1/HOL1-1.md

    Extract into JSON with keys: {bag_max_cm:[L,W,H], backpacks_rule, bottle_empty_allowed, reentry, cashless, service_animals_only, accessibility:{wheelchair,lifts,hearing_loops}}.
 Output ONLY JSON.
    ```

-> Reflect: How could you automate these steps to power real-time customer support or web APIs?
+> Reflect: How could you use an LLM to format or parse text when working with APIs?

 ---